A ritual is playing out across America, in cities big and small, in sprawling suburbs and college campuses, like it never has before.

 “Packaging features like good, tight seals help keep a consistent temperature for our to-go items and maintain the integrity of the food,” Clock says.

 Operators with strong takeout sales (Parker’s 66 percent; Newk’s 40 percent) say spending more in packaging is worth the cost.
 They work the price into the overall food cost.

-“Investing in containers that maintain the integrity of the food is always worth it because our top priority is that Newk’s on-the-go dishes match the taste and experience our guests have come to expect in our restaurants,” Clock says, adding that consistency builds loyalty.
-Quality packaging is especially important with bulk orders.
+“Investing in packaging that maintains the integrity of the food is always worth it because our top priority is that Newk’s to-go dishes match the taste and experience our guests have come to expect in our restaurants,” Clock says.
+Adding that, “consistency builds loyalty.
+Quality packaging is especially important with bulk orders.”

 “We tweaked the way we package the food,” Parker says.
 “With bulk orders, say for a tailgate, we have really thick containers that are sturdy and will keep the integrity of the food over a long period of time.”